SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/Methods/start.md

 If using more than one terminal methods Create and Start must be called for each instance.
 However, there will only be one listener started.

 {% include alert.html type="informative" icon="informative" header="Note"
-body= "If several terminals are used, there is only one listener and all terminals call the same port."
+body="If several terminals are used, there is only one listener and all terminals call the same port."
 %}

 ```c#